Enoch-1Liu/Research-Web-Scraper/README.md

+# Research Web Scraper made in Python
-# Made for research purposes, created by Enoch Liu for Finance research with Dr. Lantushenko and Dr. Schellhorn at SJU.
+Made by Enoch Liu, done for finance research with Dr. Lantushenko and Dr. Schellhorn in Summer 2025